isomerpages/moe-ncps/_ncps-experience/NCPS Curriculum/English.md

 ![](/images/Our%20Curriculum_English/Reading_2025.jpg)

-**What’s Up Newspapers**
+**What’s Up Newspapers**<br>

-* newspaper for school children
+(a) newspaper for school children<br>
-*  curated contemporary issues and presented at the appropriate level for young readers to inform and challenge them.
-* keeping the students engaged through the English language exercises that improve oral, grammar and composition skills
+(b)curated contemporary issues and presented at the appropriate level for young readers to inform and challenge them.<br> (c) keeping the students engaged through the English language exercises that improve oral, grammar and composition skills

-**What is learning support?**
+**What is learning support?**<br>

-Through specialised early intervention programmes, students are provided with structured curriculum to close their learning gaps with their peers.
+Through specialised early intervention programmes, students are provided with structured curriculum to close their learning gaps with their peers.<br>
 The programmes are conducted by trained teachers who focused on building language skills in small groups of not more than ten students.

 **iCT in the curriculum**

-In Nan Chiau Primary School our self-directed learners:
+In Nan Chiau Primary School our self-directed learners:<br>

-* are intrinsically motivated to learn
+(a) are intrinsically motivated to learn<br>
-* take ownership of their own learning
+(b) take ownership of their own learning<br>
-* manage and monitor their learning independently
+(c) manage and monitor their learning independently<br>
-* explore and sustain their interests beyond the curriculum
+(d) explore and sustain their interests beyond the curriculum

-NCPS students are also connected learners who continually learn by:
+NCPS students are also connected learners who continually learn by:<br>
-* collaborating with their peers, the community and the world
+(a) collaborating with their peers, the community and the world<br>
-* connecting a range of online and offline information sources
+(b) connecting a range of online and offline information sources

-In addition , NCPS students are digital learners who leverage technology for learning and can:
+In addition , NCPS students are digital learners who leverage technology for learning and can:<br>
-* find, think, apply and digitally create
+(a) find, think, apply and digitally create<br>
-* navigate the digital space in a safe and responsible way
+(b) navigate the digital space in a safe and responsible way

 ![](/images/Our%20Curriculum_English/eng_ict01_2025.jpg)